 As all of the above...

-We proudly participate in the American Heritage Festival being held each November in Queen Creek, Arizona.
-For this event we currently field a common ad hoc Revolutionary War patriot militia unit, a unit of soldiers of the Continental Line, a group of riflemen, General George Washington and a French officer sent over as an advisor courtesy of Benjamin Franklin and our ally King Louis XVI.
-Plans are afoot for taking part in 225th anniversary Revolutionary War and 250th anniversary French & Indian War events on the East Coast.
-We also enjoy taking part in numerous civilian oriented activities such as historic balls, school & civic presentations and period style social events.
+We proudly participate in the American Heritage Festival being held each November in Queen Creek, Arizona as well as the American Liberty Festival held annually in both Phoenix and Tucson.
+For these events we currently field soldiers of the Continental Line, an ad hoc Revolutionary War patriot militia unit, Continental Marines, a company of riflemen, General George Washington and a French officer sent over as an advisor courtesy of Benjamin Franklin and our ally King Louis XVI.
+We also field the Royal Welch Fusiliers, Grenadiers of the 1st Foot Guards, Jaegers of Hesse-Kassel and Loyalist Militia of the British Army.
+We are active in The Southwest and have traveled to provide educational opportunities as far distant as the East Coast as well.
+We enjoy taking part in numerous civilian oriented activities such as historic balls, school & civic presentations and period style social events.

-Wanted: Men who will stand for freedom as Patriot Militia, Frontier Riflemen, European allies or Regular United States Line Infantry of George Washington's Continental Army.
-Each of these components were involved together in many Revolutionary War battles.
+Wanted: Men who will stand for freedom as Patriot Militia, Continental Marines, Frontier Riflemen, European allies, British Regulars, British Grenadiers, Hessians, Loyalist Militia or Regular United States Line Infantry of George Washington's Continental Army.
+Each of these components were involved in many Revolutionary War battles.
+Contact us to volunteer!

 The "Patriot Volunteers" Militia